chandra-mukherjee/Virtual_Nexus/README.md

 # VirtualNexus

+Virtual_Nexus is an engaging landing page designed with React JS and Tailwind CSS.

+Modern and Responsive: Tailored for SaaS applications, the design adapts seamlessly to various devices.

+Intuitive User Experience: Provides an easy-to-navigate interface for showcasing digital solutions.

+Visually Appealing: Features a sleek, contemporary look that captures attention and enhances user engagement.

-If you want to run this project in your local machine, You need to follow two bascis step; 1st Step:- Clone this Repo
+If you want to run this project in your local machine, you need to follow two bascis step; 1st Step:- Clone this Repository
 2nd Step:- Open Terminal enter this 2 commands-
 1) cd my-project
 2) npm run dev